The Anarchy: Battle of Lincoln

-Rout of Winchester and the siege of Oxford
+Rout of Winchester and siege of Oxford

-Stephen's wife Matilda played a critical part in keeping the king's cause alive during his captivity.
-Queen Matilda gathered Stephen's remaining lieutenants around her and the royal family in the south-east, advancing into London when the population rejected the Empress.
+Queen Matilda played a critical part in keeping Stephen's cause alive during his captivity.
+She gathered Stephen's remaining lieutenants around her and the royal family in the south-east, advancing into London when the population rejected the Empress.
 Stephen's long-standing commander William of Ypres remained with the queen in London; William Martel, the royal steward, commanded operations from Sherborne in Dorset, and Faramus of Boulogne ran the royal household.
 The queen appears to have generated genuine sympathy and support from Stephen's more loyal followers.
-Henry's alliance with the Empress proved short-lived, as they soon fell out over political patronage and ecclesiastical policy; the bishop met Stephen's wife Queen Matilda at Guildford and transferred his support to her.
+Henry of Blois' alliance with the Empress proved short-lived, as they soon fell out over political patronage and ecclesiastical policy; Henry met Queen Matilda at Guildford and transferred his support to her.

 The Empress's position was transformed by her defeat at the rout of Winchester.
 Following their retreat from London, Robert of Gloucester and the Empress besieged Henry in his episcopal castle at Winchester in July.
-Matilda was using the royal castle in the city of Winchester as a base for her operations, but shortly afterwards Queen Matilda and William of Ypres then encircled the Angevin forces with their own army, reinforced with fresh troops from London.
-The Empress Matilda decided to escape from the city with her close associates Fitz Count and Reginald of Cornwall, while the rest of her army delayed the royal forces.
-In the subsequent battle the Empress's forces were defeated and Robert of Gloucester himself was taken prisoner during the retreat, although Matilda herself escaped, exhausted, to her fortress at Devizes.
+Queen Matilda was using Winchester Castle as a base for her operations, but shortly afterwards she and William of Ypres encircled the Angevin forces, reinforced with fresh troops from London.
+Empress Matilda decided to escape from the city with her close associates Fitz Count and Reginald of Cornwall, while the rest of her army delayed the royal forces.
+In the subsequent battle the Empress's forces were defeated, and Robert was taken prisoner during the retreat, and Empress Matilda escaped to her fortress at Devizes.